-The present chapter serves as a conclusion of the work accomplished, analyzing all the requisites that were fulfilled and making a retrospective of the same.
+The present chapter serves as a conclusion of the accomplished work, analyzing all the requisites that were fulfilled and making a retrospective of the same.
 Some possibilities for future improvement are also addressed, notably by updating the application.

-This dissertation aimed on the development of an application for Android smartphones in order to analyze the network performance and retrieve QoE and QoS metrics, complementing what is already done by operator’s fixed and mobile probes, scattered across the network.
+This project aimed at the development of an application for Android smartphones in order to analyze the network performance and retrieve QoE and QoS metrics, complementing what is already done by operator’s fixed and mobile probes, scattered across the network.

 The Android operating system was chosen in detriment of the others, due to the high percentage of market share that it has at the moment and, equally important, because that market share tends to increase even more in the future.